prysmaticlabs/prysm/sharding/README.md

 It is important to note that the merkle root of an Ethereum account is updated any time an `SSTORE` opcode is executed successfully by a program on the EVM that results in a key or value changing in the state merklix (merkle radix) tree.

 How is this relevant to sharding?
 It is important to note the importance of certain opcodes in our implementation and how we will need to introduce and modify several of them for both security and scalability considerations in a sharded chain.

-Work in progress.

-## Sharding In-Practice

-### Use-Case Stories: Proposers

-The primary purpose of proposers is to package transaction data into collations that can then be submitted to the SMC.

-The primary incentive for proposers to generate these collations is to receive a payout to their coinbase address from transactions fees once these collations are added to a block in the canonical chain.
-This process, however, cannot occur until we have state execution in our protocol, so proposers will be running at a loss for our Phase 1 implementation.

-### Use-Case Stories: Notaries

-The primary purpose of notaries is to use Proof of Stake and reach **consensus** on valid shard chains based on the collations they process and add to the Sharding Manager Contract.
-They have three primary things to do:

--   They can deposit ETH into the SMC and become a notary.
-They then have to wait to be selected by the SMC on a particular period to vote on collation headers in the SMC.
--   They download availability of collation headers submitted to their assigned shard in the period.
--   They vote on available collation headers

-## Current Status

-Currently, Prysmatic Labs is focusing its initial implementation around the logic of the notary and proposer clients, as well as shard state local storage and p2p networking.
-We have built the command line entrypoints as well as the minimum, required functions of the Sharding Manager Contract that is deployed to a local Ethereum blockchain instance.
-Our notary client is able to subscribe for block headers from the running Geth node and determine when we are selected as an eligible notary in a given period if we have deposited ETH into the contract.

-You can track our progress, open issues, and projects in our repository [here](https://github.com/prysmaticlabs/geth-sharding).

 # Security Considerations